tristanl2027/CS.11.06-Lab-6.1/README.md

 **Challenge 1**

-Brooke is minding her own business on her ship at sea when BOOM!
-Amboise fires a torpedo that hits her ship and puts a massive hole in the side of it.
+Izzy is minding her own business on her ship at sea when BOOM!
+Zhongmou fires a torpedo that hits her ship and puts a massive hole in the side of it.
 Water begins gushing into the hull.
-Brooke, never one to become frazzled by events even as strenuous as having someone sink her own ship, cooly seeks refuge in a submarine she has prepared for such emergencies under the deck.
+Izzy, never one to become frazzled by events even as strenuous as having someone sink her own ship, cooly seeks refuge in a submarine she has prepared for such emergencies under the deck.
 She climbs aboard her submarine and launches it into the water.

 As the submarine drops below the surface of the ocean, it automatically performs a sonar sweep of the nearby sea floor.
 On a small screen, the sonar sweep report (your puzzle input) appears: each line is a measurement of the sea floor depth as the sweep looks further and further away from the submarine.

-For example, suppose Brooke had the following report:
+For example, suppose Izzy had the following report:

 199